samhains/samhains.github.io/blog/_posts/physcomp/2017-11-15-concept-development-talking-to-machines.md

 ---
-title: Concept Development: Talking to Machines
+title: Concept Development 'Talking to Machines'
 layout: post
 categories: physcomp
 published: true
 ---

 This week was spent iterating on design ideas, and developing and refining my concept for final.
+The project has been renamed 'Taking to machines'.

 I spent a lot of time sketching.
 And eventually I arrived at this: